 Excess/Umbrella Liability Insurance with a minimum limit of at least $5,000,000.

-13.2 During the term of this Agreement and for a period of 12 months thereafter, any Customers which require AcctTwo employees to be on-site to perform any of the services shall, at its own expense, maintain and carry insurance in full force and effect which includes, but is not limited to:

-Workers’ Compensation/Employers Liability Insurance, including occupational illness or disease coverage, or other similar social insurance in accordance with the statutory laws of the exercising jurisdiction where services are being rendered, with a minimum limit of $1,000,000 per occurrence.

-Commercial General Liability Insurance with a minimum combined single limit of $1,000,000 per occurrence/$2,000,000 aggregate.

-Excess/Umbrella Liability Insurance with a minimum limit of at least $2,000,000.

 14.0 WAIVER

 14.1 No waiver by either party of any of the provisions of this Agreement is effective unless explicitly set forth in writing and signed by that party.
 No failure to exercise, or delay in exercising, any rights, remedy, power or privilege arising from this Agreement operates or may be construed as a waiver thereof.
 No single or partial exercise of any right, remedy, power or privilege hereunder precludes any other or further exercise thereof or the exercise of any other right, remedy, power or privilege.